awillats/cloctools/README.md

 ## Satellite repositories
 These projects contain related work from the Rozell lab.
 ### StAC
-[StAC](https://github.com/awillats/state-aware-control) - State-aware control of switching neural dynamics (StAC) applies control, decoding, and estimation to switching models of neural responses.
+[StAC](https://github.com/awillats/state-aware-control) is State-aware control of switching neural dynamics (StAC).
+It applies control, decoding, and estimation to switching models of neural responses.
 Hidden Markov models and Poisson linear dynamical systems are used to design and characterize feedback in simulation and are compared to non-switching “state-naive” approaches.
 ### CLEOsim
 [CLEOsim](https://github.com/kjohnsen/cleosim) - Closed Loop, Electrophysiology, and Optogenetics Simulator